 Based on the information provided by the Client, the proposed development will have one level of underground parking.
-At the time of drafting this report, the finished floor elevation (FFE) of the parking structure is 258.47 mASL.
-With the existing grade at the time of the investigation at the Site ranging from 261.0 mASL to 260.5 mASL, a minimum excavation depth of at least 2.5 mbgs should be assumed for the construction of foundations.
-If alterations to the proposed development are made, Cambium should be contacted to revise the following recommendations.
+At the time of drafting this report, the finished floor elevation (FFE) of the parking structure is 257.07 mASL.
+With the existing grade at the time of the investigation at the Site ranging from 257.29 mASL to 258.27 mASL, an excavation of at least 1.0 mbgs should be assumed for the construction of foundations.
+If alterations to the proposed development are made, or if deeper excavations are required to achieve higher bearing capacities, Cambium should be contacted to revise the following recommendations.

-Based on [2], and the information provided by the Client, the high groundwater table is within the proposed footprint is approximately 257.72 mASL within the proposed residential structure footprint and with only one level of underground parking being proposed, impermeable shoring for the proposed structure is likely not required.
-It should also be noted that the groundwater level in the southern portion of the Site is approximately 255.70 mASL.
+Based on [2] and information provided by the Client [4], the high groundwater table is approximately 256.31 mASL within the proposed residential structure footprint and 252.3 mASL in proximity of the LID and southern/southeastern retaining walls.
+Therefore, with only one level of underground parking being proposed, impermeable shoring for the proposed structure is unlikely to be required.

-If a shoring design is conducted for the proposed parking garage, the lateral earth pressures found in Section 5.9 should be considered in the design.
+If a shoring design is conducted for the proposed parking garage, the lateral earth pressures found in Section 5.9 should be applied to the design.
 The shoring must be designed prior to construction by a qualified geotechnical engineer considering loading conditions based on the subsoil stratigraphy described above, and Cambium should be retained to conduct a plan review and make any necessary changes.
 It is common practice for a specialist contractor to design and install the excavation support system.